Variety Evasive Subspace Families: Preliminaries and Notations

 For a vector space $V$ over $\F$ of dimension $n+1$, where $n\in\N$, define the projective space $\proj V=(V\setminus\{\mathbf{0}\})/\sim$, where $\sim$ is again the equivalence relation defined by scaling.
 By fixing a coordinate system of $V$ and identifying it with $\aff^{n+1}$, we may identify $\proj V$ with $\proj^n$.

 \paragraph{Varieties.} \emph{Varieties} in this paper refer to either projective or affine varieties.
 A \emph{projective (resp. affine) variety} is simply a closed subset of a projective (resp. affine) subspace.
-If $\mathcal{V}_1$ and $\mathcal{V}_2$ are closed subsets of a projective or affine space and $\mathcal{V}_1\subseteq \mathcal{V}_2$, we say $\mathcal{V}_1$ is a \emph{subvariety} of $\mathcal{V}_2$.
+If $\mathcal{V}_1$ and $\mathcal{V}_2$ are closed subsets of a projective or affine space and $\mathcal{V}_1\subseteq \mathcal{V}_2$, we say $\mathcal{V}_1$ is a \emph{(closed) subvariety} of $\mathcal{V}_2$.

 A variety is {\em reducible} if it is the union of finitely many proper subvarieties, and otherwise \emph{irreducible}.
 Affine and projective spaces are irreducible.
-A variety $\mathcal{V}$ can be uniquely written as the union of finitely many irreducible varieties, which are called the \emph{irreducible components} of $\mathcal{V}$.
+A variety $\mathcal{V}$ can be uniquely written as the union of finitely many maximal irreducible subvarieties, which are called the \emph{irreducible components} of $\mathcal{V}$.

 A projective or affine variety is called a \emph{hypersurface} (resp. \emph{hyperplane}) if it is definable by a single polynomial (resp. single linear polynomial).